 Canon 6D vs Sony A6000

-The Canon EOS 6D and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2014.
+The Canon EOS 6D and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in September 2012 and February 2014.
 The 6D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and an APS-C (A6000) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Mirrorless system camera|

 |Canon EF mount lenses||Sony E mount lenses|

 |20 MP, Full Frame Sensor||24 MP, APS-C Sensor|